scanny/python-pptx/README.rst

 python-pptx
 ###########

-STATUS (as of Nov 29 2012)
+STATUS (as of Dec 14 2012)
 ==========================

+Under active development, but still starting out.
+Code doesn't do anything very interesting yet except pass the unit tests.

+Latest push is broad refactoring of packaging module and addition of unit tests.
+Interim documentation is also substantially updated.
+At present it loads a .pptx file into memory in good order.
+Next step is to get it to save it back uncorrupted.

-Under active development, but just starting out.
-Expect new pushes once a week or so for the next several weeks.
+Continue to expect new pushes once a week or so for the next several weeks.
 Hoping to get baseline .pptx writing capability accomplished by the end of the calendar year.
 That would be:

 * creating new presentations from default or arbitrary template (.potx)
 * adding new slides
 * adding placeholder text (title, bullets, etc.)
 * adding shapes and images to slides

-This initial push doesn't do much of a practical nature, I've been focused on getting the scaffolding code sound so I could build out some real functionality without getting lost in my own code :).

 One or two folks wanted to see what I had so far, so here it is.
-Expect to see some actual useful functionality in the next month or so, I've got some time off coming up I'll be using to add some useful end-user features.
+Expect to see some actual useful functionality in the next month or so, I've got some time off coming up over the holidys I'll be using to add some useful end-user features.

 Vision